 At this point, the trail begins its ascent.
 Gradual at first, the trail becomes much steeper as it makes its way to the Tonto Platform.
-One of the things that makes this trail so great for dayhikes is that there are wonderful “destinations” at several points along the way.
+One of the things that makes this trail so great for day hikes is that there are wonderful “destinations” at several points along the way.

-About 3/4 mile from the junction is a wonderful destination for those interested in a shorter hike some great views.
+About 3/4 mile from the junction is a wonderful destination for those interested in a shorter hike with some great views.
 It is called Phantom Overlook because it looks directly down onto Phantom Ranch and the Bright Angel Creek drainage.

 When the Civilian Conservation Corps (CCC) built the trail in the 1930s, they constructed a bench made of slabs of the local Vishnu Schist right at this point.
 The bench is unique and a great place for a group photo!

 Take a few more steps up the trail past the CCC bench and you’ll see a narrow path off to your right at the edge of a rock outcrop.
 It doesn’t look like it would be worth the few steps, but don’t let looks fool you.
-Just ten steps off the main trail is one of the most fabulous views in the canyon!
+Just ten steps off the main trail are one of the most fabulous views in the canyon!

-From this vista, you can see the all the switchbacks of the South Kaibab Trail, as well as a view that encompasses everything from the rim to the Colorado River.
+From this vista, you can see all the switchbacks of the South Kaibab Trail, as well as a view that encompasses everything from the rim to the Colorado River.

 If you continue on the Clear Creek Trail, you will come to another overlook where you can view both the Black Bridge of the South Kaibab Trail and the Silver Bridge of the Bright Angel Trail along with a long stretch of the Colorado River and the Inner Gorge.
 This is a great spot for photographs!

 And last, but not certainly not least, there is the longer hike to the beautiful waterfall at Ribbon Falls.
-To get to there, walk north 5 ½ miles on the North Kaibab Trail and watch for a signed junction with a spur trail to the left.
+To get there, walk north 5 ½ miles on the North Kaibab Trail and watch for a signed junction with a spur trail to the left.

 If the water flow is low, as in early summer—and you have Tevas or other water shoes—you can follow this spur and cross the creek to access Ribbon Falls via a shortcut.

-However, if water is running pretty fast or murky, it is best to continue on over the hill and cross via the bridge over Bright Angel Creek.
+However, if the water is running pretty fast or murky, it is best to continue on over the hill and cross via the bridge over Bright Angel Creek.
 Hiking sticks are recommended if you plan on fording the creek instead of crossing over the bridge.